Bosun Group Leader Dave Owen gazes back at the Brown while piloting the ship's RHIB. Click image for larger view and image credit.

 94° 30.91 W

-In the winter of 1995, the keel was laid at Halter Marine Moss Point shipyard in Pascagoula, MS and within a short time construction was in full force.
-In following tradition, NOAA intended to name the ship Researcher, but during construction the Secretary of Commerce, the Honorable Ronald H. Brown tragically passed away in a plane crash while enroute to the Balkans on April 3rd, 1996.
-As a fitting remembrance to the late Secretary of Commerce, the ship was renamed and was launched on May 30, 1996 before a highly publicized audience.
+The story of the Brown started back in the early 1990s when NOAA recognized a need to upgrade its aging 1960s-era fleet.
+Designated as an auxiliary general ocean research (AGOR) vessel, the Brown was the last of 24 AGOR ships.
+In the winter of 1995, the keel was laid at Halter Marine Moss Point shipyard in Pascagoula, Mississippi, and within a short time construction was in full force.
+In following tradition, NOAA intended to name the ship Researcher, but during construction the U.S. secretary of commerce, the Honorable Ronald H. Brown tragically passed away in a plane crash while en route to the Balkans on April 3, 1996.
+As a fitting remembrance to the late government official, the ship was renamed and was launched on May 30, 1996, before a highly publicized audience.

-Captain Gary Petrae keeps an eye on the Jason launch from the Brown’s ‘flying bridge.’
+Captain Gary Petrae keeps an eye on the Jason launch from the Brown’s flying bridge.
 Click image for larger view and image credit.

-The teamwork and cooperation between the officers and crew of the R/V Ronald H. Brown and the Jason ROV group has resulted in more than 16 ROV lowerings totaling more than 406 hours on bottom.
+The teamwork and cooperation between the officers and crew of the R/V Ronald H. Brown and the Jason ROV group has resulted in more than 16 ROV lowerings — totaling more than 406 hours on the bottom.
 Click image for larger view and image credit.

 The Brown is equipped with a twin Z-drive propulsion system and variable azimuth bow thruster.
-Utilizing a sophisticated dynamic position system with integrated GPS inputs combined with its advanced steering the ship is able to participate and accomplish such projects with relative ease.
+Utilizing a sophisticated dynamic position system with integrated GPS inputs, combined with its advanced steering, the ship is able to participate and accomplish such projects with relative ease.